 In its first three years, Solar Works DC has trained more than 320 District residents and installed solar systems on more than 170 low-income single family homes in the District at no cost to the homeowners.
 Most households save more than $600 per year, or over half of their energy bills.
 In April 2019, Solar Works DC celebrated its 100th rooftop solar installation through the program, and in November 2020, the program was renewed for additional years.
 Going forward, the program will expand its coordination with local high schools and with programs serving returning citizens.

 Solar Works DC, like other Solar for All projects and programs, is funded by the Renewable Energy Development Fund (REDF).
 REDF is a special purpose revenue fund to be used for promoting solar energy projects in the District; it is funded through compliance fees paid by electricity suppliers as required by the District’s Renewable Energy Portfolio (RPS) standard (D.C.
 Official Code § 34-1434).
 DOES provides additional funding to facilitate wraparound services and remedial support to all trainees.
 This includes an array of support services and soft-skills training to enhance their training experience and further their professional development.

-At least 50% of the full program participants must be placed into part- or full-time jobs or complementary training or apprentice programs following their completion of Solar Works DC.
+Program targets aim for at least 50% of trainee participants to be placed into part- or full-time jobs or complementary training or apprentice programs following their completion of Solar Works DC.
 This program design promotes accessibility and direct pathways to the region’s growing solar workforce.